xiaojunlin/amapR/README.md

 1000: 1000 北京大学       北京市海淀区北京大学  116.3083 39.99530
 ```

 - Theoratically, the more CPU cores you have, the faster the `geocoord` function will be.
-However, the Amap have set the [query limit](https://lbs.amap.com/api/webservice/guide/tools/flowlevel) (200 times per second for personal certified developer).
-So, for personal certified developer, I would not recommend you to use too much CPU cores (maybe 20 cores is the upper limit).

-- To test the speed of `geocoord` function, we have queryed **100,000** addresses in the following two different platforms.
-The Windows with more CPU cores is faster than the macOS (**260**s vs **629**s).
+To compare the speed of `geocoord` function, we have queryed **100,000** addresses in the following two different platforms.
+The results shown that the Windows with more CPU cores is faster than the macOS (**260**s vs **629**s).

 > **macOS**: 2.9GHz Intel Core i5 (2 cores and 4 threads) , 16 GB memory